TheLineGroup/VEBAO/README.md

-## Sharing the first iteration of our VEBAO
+## Sharing the first iteration of our VEBAO - Verbalised Execution Blueprint for AI Operations
 ## VEBAO
 ## Usage: Make sure to have Wolfram, ScholarAI and either BrowserOP or WebPilot as your plugins.
 Load into GPT-4 informing it that this is a challenge template.
 Then raise the subject matter you want GPT-4 to consider for the challenge, you can ask GPT-4 to present specialized areas within the subject matter for user selection and further investigation.
 Make a selection and ask GPT-4 to add it to the VEBAO.